 Active participation in the Group of World Heritage Cities and in European projects makes it possible to have exchange of students between the cities (To learn about heritage cities), or the active participation in the Comenius Regio programs of the European Union.
 In this context, the action of the education department of the municipality, together with the provision of education of the Camp d’Aprenentatge de la Generalitat de Catalunya, are of paramount importance.

 To talk about Tarragona is to talk about its past, its heritage, and its people.
 But to talk about the people of Tarragona is to talk about their heritage and their city.
 And to talk about the heritage of Tarragona is to talk about the Tarragona people and the city.
 They cannot be disassociated.
 This is how the urban landscape of Tarragona is, no more and no less.

-Criteria (ii): The Roman remains of Tárraco are of exceptional importance in the development of Roman urban planning and design and served as the model for provincial capitals elsewhere in the Roman world.
+Criterion (ii): The Roman remains of Tárraco are of exceptional importance in the development of Roman urban planning and design and served as the model for provincial capitals elsewhere in the Roman world.

-Criteria (iii): Tárraco provides eloquent and unparalleled testimony to a significant stage in the history of the Mediterranean lands in antiquity.
+Criterion (iii): Tárraco provides eloquent and unparalleled testimony to a significant stage in the history of the Mediterranean lands in antiquity.

 - Fifth century BC.
 Iberian people of Tárraco in the lower area of the city.

 - 218 BC.
 2nd Punic War (218-201), Publio Cornelio Escipión lands in Emporion (Ampurias) and organizes his army in Tárraco.
 Victory of the battle of Kesse.